Joey Harrington: Personal life

 Harrington married Emily Hatten on March 10, 2007.
 They have two sons, born in 2009 and 2012.
 Emily is a nurse practitioner, and Harrington spoke about them opening a medical clinic to serve the homeless in Portland, after he retired from football.
 Harrington is an accomplished jazz pianist who has occasionally performed with artists such as Jason Mraz, Blues Traveler, and Third Eye Blind.
 On February 1, 2008, Harrington appeared as a guest chef on a special Super Bowl episode of The Rachael Ray Show.
 Harrington is a distant cousin of professional golfer Pádraig Harrington and professional poker player Dan Harrington.
 Harrington's brother, Michael, played football at the University of Idaho, and was also a quarterback.

-Harrington was the guest on the February 2, 2008, episode NPR's Wait, Wait...Don't Tell Me!, as a guest during the 'Not My Job' segment.
+Harrington was the guest on the February 2, 2008 episode of NPR's Wait, Wait...Don't Tell Me!, in the 'Not My Job' segment.

 Harrington and his family moved back to Portland after his release from the Saints in September 2009.
 He is spending more time with his wife and family, and the numerous charities in which he is involved.
 He co-owned the Pearl Tavern, a restaurant in Portland's Pearl District, which opened in 2016 and closed in 2018.

 On July 31, 2011, Harrington was struck by an SUV while riding his bicycle in Portland, Oregon.
-Harrington suffered a broken collarbone and a punctured lung and fractured his first two ribs below his collarbone and also got six staples in his head behind his right ear due to the accident.
+Harrington suffered a broken collarbone, a punctured lung, and fractured his first two ribs below his collarbone.
+He also got six staples in his head behind his right ear due to the accident.